ppy/osu-wiki/news/2020/2020-07-15-new-featured-artist-numtack05.md

 Making waves in the Vocaloid scene for years with his unique take on instrumentation and composition, **Numtack05** (also known as *Putin-P* and *Teihen-P*) is a Japanese composer and producer who has been gaining attention in the osu! community as of late.

-Avid Vocaloid mappers like [Noffy](https://osu.ppy.sh/users/1541323) have been hard at work bringing his creations to life in beatmap form, and we're excited to announce that a selection of his works are now officially nestled under the Featured Artist banner.
+Avid Vocaloid mappers like ::Noffy::{ user-id=1541323 } have been hard at work bringing his creations to life in beatmap form, and we're excited to announce that a selection of his works are now officially nestled under the Featured Artist banner.

 **15** tracks from across his sprawling discography are now available, complete with a new showcase map from the ever-talented Mappers' Guild.